attack68/rateslib/docs/source/i_about.rst

 well documented, and these have considerable impact on all users.
 It satisfies the philosophy.

-2) Risk sensitivities are prioritised above valuation
+2) Prioritise sensitivities above valuation
 -----------------------------------------------------

 This is functionality objective.
-Risk is harder to calculate than valuation.
-To calculate risk it is
-necessary to be able to calculate value.
+Risk sensitivities are harder to calculate than valuation.
+To calculate risk it is necessary to be able to calculate value.
 To calculate value it is not necessary to calculate risk.
-Therefore making design choices around calculating risk avoids the problem of building *Instruments* in a value sense and 'hacking' risk metrics later.
+Therefore making design choices around calculating risk avoids the problem of building *Instruments* in a value sense and 'hacking' risk sensitivities later.

 This philosophy indirectly drives performant solutions.
 It is also the reason that the library constructed and implemented its own automatic differentiation (AD) toolset to properly label and be able to pass around derivatives from any object or scenario to another.
-It also means that *npv*, *delta* and *gamma* have the same arguments signature.
+It also means that *npv*, *delta* and *gamma* have the same arguments signature, which promotes usability.

-3) Unify asset classes with a single UI framework
+3) Unify asset classes within a single UI
 -------------------------------------------------------

 This defines scope. *Rateslib* aims to unify interest rates, FX and inflation